No matter its size, every business runs on contracts.

 You’ll also need to ensure that the individual signing the contract can function as a legal representative of the entity or organization that needs to sign your contract.

-In the event that legal action needs to be taken due to a breach of contract, ensuring that the signer was authorized to do so can help to eliminate questions about the authenticity and intent of the contract.
+In the event that legal action is needed because of a breach of contract, ensuring the signer was authorized to do so can help to eliminate questions about the authenticity and intent of the contract.

 3. Include all essential elements of a contract